Financial Aid General Information

 Federal Pell Grant

 The Federal Pell Grant is a need based grant given to undergraduate students who are seeking their first bachelor's degree.
 Eligibility is determined through a standard formula established by Congress, which is used to evaluate the information reported on the FAFSA.
-This will produce an Expected Family Contribution (EFC).
-The amount of Pell Grant a student is eligible to receive depends on the EFC and enrollment status.
-Pell Grant is prorated for three-quarter, half time, or less-than-half time enrollment.
+This will produce a Student Aid Index.
+The amount of Pell Grant a student is eligible to receive depends on the SAI and enrollment intensity.
 Students must be enrolled full time in order to receive the full amount of the Pell Grant listed on their finalized aid offer.
 A student's Pell Grant eligibility cannot exceed 600% which is the equivalent of 12 full time semesters.
 Pell Grant does have to be repaid.

 Federal Supplemental Educational Opportunity Grant (FSEOG)